 Opens the Caption Device dialog which allows you to choose a device and configure its settings.
-The default caption device is Virtual Encoder, which is good for a typical filebased workflow.
-If you are using a specific hardware device, or different file type, you can select the appropriate device.
-See Device Selection and Configuration for more information.
+Device Selection and Configuration for more information.

+Caption Device x

-Select Device Device: Vitual Encoder Preferences Use the button below to modify the caption mode properties.
-Caption Properties OK Cancel
+Select Device Device: Virtual Encoder

+Preferences Use the button below to modify

+the caption mode properties.

+OK Cancel

 The caption devices are all hardware, except for Virtual Encoder, with the specifications based on the device.
 See the device manufacturer for settings recommendations.
 The hardware devices are typically connected via modem, LAN, or serial COM port.
-When you need certain options you can also use devices for a file-based workflow that have hardware names, and you do not need to have the actual hardware device connected.